Joao4569/farm_fresh/README.md

 - Access control to all product admin pages was tested and functioning as expected.
 As a non-superuser one cannot access these pages and will be notified with an errror message displayed on screen.

-- Once our AWS bucket was created and the the new storage location setup for our static files, I ran a deployment and found that it was not working as expected.
-This is listed as bug no. 7 in the [Bugs found section](#bugs-found).

 ### Stripe Testing

 When entering an invalid card number, the numbers change to red indicating an invalid card number.

 After initial installation I used the Stripe test card number and processed a payment, the form submitted and the payment was shown as successfull on the Stripe site.

+### Deployment Testing

+- Once our AWS bucket was created and the the new storage location setup for our static files, I ran a deployment and found that it was not working as expected.
+This is listed as bug no. 7 in the [Bugs found section](#bugs-found).

+- While testing if images were displaying on the deployed site I found a bug with the image URL's.
+This si now **RESOLVED** and noted as bug no.8 in the [Bugs found section](#bugs-found).

 **Image Placeholder**